AR-FORUM/AR-FORUM.github.io/blog_src/_posts/2025-10-17-dont-just-train-for-performance.markdown

 ## Why does catastrophic overtraining happen?

 To begin to address this question, we turn to a much simpler setting, where we update the model by adding Gaussian noise to the weights.
 Unsurprisingly, when adding Gaussian noise to the model, its performance—measured by the loss on web data—degrades.
-However, we can track by how much the performance degrades as a function of the number of tokens the model was pre-trained with.
+However, we can track by how much the performance (measured by loss on web data) degrades as a function of the number of tokens the model was pre-trained with.
+Note, this is tracking the *robustness* of the model to Gaussian perturbations of the weights over training.

 <figure>
 <img src="/assets/images/overtraining/overtraining-gaussian.png" alt="Performance degradation vs. Gaussian noise magnitude across pretraining tokens">